-Activity Purpose Target audience Delivered by Timing Electronic Circulation of draft code for comment 1 0 1 1 1 1 All academic staff (including those on leave), professional staff supporting implementation of the Code (Equality and Diversity; Personnel) Electronic circulation (intranet), supplemented by news item on staff electronic bulletin; intranet (password protected website) and, circulation to Equality and Diversity Steering Group; External Advisers' Network Discussion via Joint Committee of University and Unions i.e. Joint Consultative and Negotiation Committee (JCNC) 21 st May 2019 Drop-ins Face-to-face meetings to raise any questions about the draft code of practice, contribute to consultation on the draft Code Any staff, but targeted at academic staff Chair of REFSG and the Personnel At least 3 meetings during the consultation period (1 st May 2019 - 31 st May 2019) Open meetings Communicate the content of the Code and provide an opportunity for staff to ask questions and raise any issues of concern.
+Activity Purpose Target audience Delivered by Timing Electronic Circulatio of draft code for comment Consultation - To introduce the full All academic staff (including those on leave), professional staff supporting implementation of the Code (Equality and Diversity; Personnel) Electronic circulation (intranet), supplemented by news item on staff electronic bulletin; intranet (password protected website) and, circulation to Equality and Diversity Steering Group; External Advisers' Network 1 st May - 12 th May 2019 Discussion via Joint Committee of University and Unions i.e. Joint Consultative and Negotiation Committee (JCNC) 21 st May 2019 Drop-ins Face-to-face meetings to raise any questions about the draft code of practice, contribute to consultation on the draft Code Any staff, but targeted at academic staff Chair of REFSG and the Personnel At least 3 meetings during the consultation period (1 st May 2019 - 31 st May 2019) Open meetings Communicate the content of the Code and provide an opportunity for staff to ask questions and raise any issues of concern.
 Included in Staff Induction sessions for new staff joining the University as well.
-Meeting can be arranged by emailing Paula Jenkins at jenkinp@hope.ac.uk (PA to the Chair of REGSG) approval of the Code for submission to the funding bodies); please also see dates listed above under Drop-ins Face to face meetings to discuss any questions about staff circumstances (in addition to confidential, individual meetings with the Personnel Office) Open meeting
+Meeting can be arranged by emailing Paula Jenkins at jenkinp@hope.ac.uk (PA to the Chair of REGSG) submission to the funding bodies); please also see dates listed above under Drop-ins Face to face meetings to discuss any questions about staff circumstances (in addition to confidential, individual meetings with the Personnel Office) Open meeting